 Satisfactory Progress Holds

 Students must be in good standing to register.
 Students who have a Satisfactory Progress hold should have received an email to this effect from the Registrar’s office earlier this semester.
-Please contact Professor Karen Miller to resolve the hold.
+Please contact Professor Elizabeth Macaulay to resolve the hold.
 The MALS department can resolve ONLY academic holds; for other holds, contact the corresponding GC offices.

 Registering for MALS 79000 (Thesis Research or Capstone Project), 3 credits

 In order to register for MALS 79000 through CUNYFirst, students need to obtain written confirmation from the faculty who will serve as adviser and forward the confirmation in an email to Kathy Koutsis (firstname.lastname@example.org), who will then issue a course override.
 Any professor who has an appointment to the Graduate Center can serve as a thesis advisor (not just faculty within MALS).

 MALS 79000 is a 3-credit course and is different from the Thesis Workshop class, which is also three credits.